digiKam

 Internationalization

-Note: AppImage, Windows and macOS bundles include already all translation files.
+Note: Linux AppImage, Windows, and macOS bundles already include all translation files.